Nathan E. Goldstein, MD

 Program Coordinator

-I grew up in New York but moved to New Hampshire in high school and have lived all around the state since, from the Seacoast to Central NH to the White Mountains.
-I currently live up north in the White Mountains with my husband, our three-year-old son, and our 2 dogs.
-We are in the process of closing on our dream home in Merrimack County which has beautiful views of Ragged Mountain.
-When I’m not working, you can usually find me riding my horse, relaxing with my husband and son, or exploring my love for all things aviation; which luckily enough, my son and husband also have!
+I grew up in New York but moved to New Hampshire in high school and have lived all around the state since, from the seacoast to central New Hampshire to the White Mountains.
+I currently live near Concord, New Hampshire with my husband, son, and daughter.
+When I’m not working, you can usually find me chasing kids around, listening to Taylor Swift, relaxing with my family at our house, or exploring my love for all things aviation; which luckily enough, my son and husband also have!